lucia-auth/lucia/documentation/content/guidebook/github-oauth/$nuxt.md

 export default defineNuxtConfig({
 	// ...
 	runtimeConfig: {
-		githubClientId: "", // keep it empty!
+		// keep these empty!
+		githubClientId: "",
-		githubClientSecret: "" // keep it empty!
+		githubClientSecret: ""
 	}
+	// When using node < 20 we need to uncomment the following section in order to polyfill the Web Crypto API.
+	// nitro: {
+	//   moduleSideEffects: ["lucia/polyfill/node"]
+	// },
 });
 ```